Safety is our number one priority.

 Kiss and Ride areas have several important features:

-- Adult supervision provided by a school staff member, normally assisted by student safety patrols.
+- Adult supervision is provided by a school staff member, normally assisted by student safety patrols.

 - Clearly designated and marked areas with signs.